Pimlico Mystery: Background

 Edwin and Adelaide were married in 1875.
 According to Adelaide, it was intended to be a platonic marriage, but in 1881 she had a stillborn baby by Edwin; Edwin had refused her (female) nurse's advice to call a (male) doctor during a difficult labour because he did not want another man "to interfere with her".
 Early in 1885, they met Dyson as the local Wesleyan minister and he became a frequent visitor.
 Edwin made Dyson executor of his will, in which he left his entire estate to Adelaide, on condition that she did not remarry (a common stipulation in those days).
 Later Edwin redrew the will, four months before he died, removing the bar on Adelaide remarrying.

 Towards the end of 1885, Adelaide asked Dyson to get some chloroform that had been prescribed by the doctor treating Edwin, Dr. Alfred Leach.
 Leach would later admit that he prescribed it reluctantly, but at the insistence of his patient.
 Under the laws of the day, one had to sign a book at the chemist's pharmacy as a record of buying medical poisons, but only for large amounts; Dyson bought four small bottles of chloroform instead of one large bottle, and bought them in several shops, claiming that he needed it to remove grease stains.
-Only after Edwin's death, did Dyson claim to suddenly realize how suspicious his actions were.
+Only after Edwin's death did Dyson claim to suddenly realise how suspicious his actions were.

 On New Year's Eve, 31 December 1885, Edwin Bartlett returned from a visit to the dentist and went to sleep alongside Adelaide in their Pimlico flat.
-Just before 4 am the next morning Adelaide asked their maid to fetch Dr Leach, fearing Edwin was dead, before rousing the landlady.
+Just before 4 am the next morning, Adelaide asked their maid to fetch Dr Leach, fearing Edwin was dead, before rousing the landlady.
 Edwin's stomach was filled with liquid chloroform.
 It is just possible that the stories of Edwin's alleged suicide might have been believed and his death considered free of foul play, except that his father, who had always detested Adelaide and had earlier accused her of having an affair with Edwin's younger brother, became extremely suspicious and persuaded authorities to look into the death.

-An inquest under Mr A Braxton Hicks returned a verdict of wilful murder by Adelaide Bartlett, with George Dyson being an accessory before the fact, and they were both arrested.
+An inquest under Mr A. Braxton Hicks returned a verdict of wilful murder by Adelaide Bartlett, with George Dyson being an accessory before the fact, and they were both arrested.
 The coroner tried to have Mrs Bartlett give evidence at the inquest because she was not permitted at that time to give sworn evidence on her own behalf at her trial, which only changed with the Criminal Evidence Act 1898.